Rohit ton gives India edge on England

 |Scorecard

-Rohit Sharma's imperious century gave India the edge over England after three days of a fascinating fourth Test at The Oval.
+Rohit Sharma's imperious century gave India the edge over England after three days of a fascinating fourth Test at the Kia Oval.

 Rohit was commanding in making 127 - his first Test hundred outside India - leading the way as the tourists reached 270-3, a lead of 171.